-Key priorities to date Key areas for improvement Key Learning / What will change next year (2021/2022) Does this reflect value for money in terms of the budget allocated Engagement of all pupils in regular physical activity Fortnightly report on PE to parents using Meadowside Matters - fixtures, sports Crew, lunchtimes.
-To re-introduce the daily mile across Key Stage 1 and 2 Lunchtime self-challenges on Key Stage 2 playground - run by Mr Tranmer Morning sensory circuits aimed at identified SEND group - run by Miss Glide.
+Key priorities to date Key areas for improvement Key Learning / What will change next year (2022/2023) Does this reflect value for money in terms of the budget allocated Engagement of all pupils in regular physical activity Fortnightly report on PE to parents using Meadowside Matters - fixtures, sports Crew, lunchtimes.
+To re-introduce the daily mile across Key Stage 1 and 2 Lunchtime self-challenges on Key Stage 2 playground - run by Mr Tranmner Morning sensory circuits aimed at identified SEND group - run by Miss Glide.
 Walk to school week March/April.
 Bikeability UKS2.
+Match reports and other sports related topics have been shared with the parents.
+All staff should be encouraged to share not just the PE Lead.
+The Daily Mile was not established this Year but did introduce to reception as an add on at the end of lunch which worked well.
+Will propose this for September.
+Mr Tranmer ran several sports activities with targeted children.
+They completed Boccia, basketball, archery, Athletics, and netball.
+Mr Reilly set up his own KS2 football tournament which was well supported by the children.
+We managed to track our KS2 afterschool activities and 33% of KS2 do at least 4 sports activities a week.